Find limits to contrast stretch an image.

 vector for each 2 dimensional plane, one dimension below.
 That is, an

-input of size [M N P Q R]
+input of size [M N P Q R] will return an array of size

-[2 P Q R]
+[2 P Q R].

 Note the detail that tol is the maximum fraction of saturation.